Best Practices and Pitfalls of Instrumenting Your Cloud-Native Application

 talk: Best Practices and Pitfalls of Instrumenting Your Cloud-Native Application

 Observability is crucial for understanding how your application operates in real-time.
 Among various observability signals—such as logs, traces, and continuous profiling—metrics play a significant role.
 They provide sampled measurements throughout the system, essential for ensuring service quality, improving performance, scalability, debuggability, security, and enabling real-time, actionable alerting.
 Building observable applications begins with proper instrumentation.
-While the Prometheus ecosystem offers tools that simplify this process, there are still numerous opportunities for mistakes or misuse. ...
+While Prometheus tooling simplifies this process, there are still numerous opportunities for mistakes or misuse.
+In this talk, Jéssica Lins and Kemal Akkoyun present several useful patterns, best practices, and idiomatic methods for instrumenting critical services.
+They discuss common pitfalls, failure cases, and instrumentation strategies, sharing valuable insights and methods to avoid these mistakes.
+Additionally, they provide tips for writing simple, maintainable, and robust instrumentation facilities using real-life examples.
+The talk also demonstrates how to enrich metrics by correlating them with other observability signals and discusses how to best use recent changes in client_golang, the Go client library for Prometheus. ...

 talk: Building Observable Go Services